open-api-spex/open_api_spex/README.md

 #### %Operation{}

-If ControllerSpecs-style operation specs don't provide the flexibiliy you need, the `%Operation{}` struct and related structs can be used instead.
+If ControllerSpecs-style operation specs don't provide the flexibility you need, the `%Operation{}` struct and related structs can be used instead.
 See the [example user controller that uses `%Operation{}` structs](https://github.com/open-api-spex/open_api_spex/blob/master/examples/phoenix_app/lib/phoenix_app_web/controllers/user_controller_with_struct_specs.ex).